I Pledge Allegiance

 Availability: In stock

-• Is it biblically and ethically right for Seventh-day Adventists to engage in war?
+• Is it biblically and ethically right for Adventists to participate in war?

-• How should Seventh-day Adventist Christians maintain a proper balance between loyalty to God and their allegiance to their nation?
+• How should believers balance loyalty to God with allegiance to their nation?

-• Why should Adventists be concerned about the changes that have taken place in its church's historic position on military noncombatancy?
+• Why should Adventists be concerned about shifts away from the church’s historic stance on noncombatancy?

-• How should our unique prophetic understanding of Revelation 13 shape our stance regarding our role in the military?
+• How does our prophetic understanding of Revelation 13 shape our position on military involvement?

 ISBN: 978-0-9799402-0-0